calumroy/htm_flow/README.md

 ## Using cuda-gdb to debug GPU code
 To debug the GPU code you can use cuda-gdb tool
-E.g to run the test case gpu_Images2Neibs.test4_large_2_step and then set a conditional breakpoint in the kernel code.
+E.g to run the test case gpu_Images2Neibs.test4_large_2_step and then set a conditional breakpoint in the kernel code on line 128:

 ```
 cuda-gdb --args ./build/htm_flow_tests --gtest_filter=gpu_Images2Neibs.test4_large_2_step